Sydney Leroux: 2013: Boston Breakers

-In January 2013, Heather O'Reilly, Heather Mitts and Leroux were the three United States national team players allocated to the Boston Breakers for the inaugural season of the National Women's Soccer League (NWSL).
-She scored her first goal of the season in the 91st minute of the Breakers' season opener against the Washington Spirit, tying the game 1–1 in stoppage time.
-Leroux scored the league's first ever hat trick during the Breakers' 4–1 win against the Chicago Red Stars on May 4 and was subsequently named NWSL Player of the Week.
-On July 3, she scored another equalizer against the Seattle Reign FC, resulting in a 1–1 draw.
-A few days later on July 6, she scored two goals against the Portland Thorns FC resulting in a 2–0 win for the Breakers in front of 12,436 fans at Jeld-Wen Field.
+In January 2013, Heather O'Reilly, Heather Mitts and Leroux were the three U.S. national team players allocated to the Boston Breakers for the inaugural season of the National Women's Soccer League (NWSL).
+Leroux scored her first goal with the Breakers during the team's season-opener, a 1–1 draw with the Washington Spirit.
+She scored the league's first hat-trick during the Breakers' 4–1 win against the Chicago Red Stars on May 4, and was subsequently named NWSL Player of the Week.
+On July 6, she scored two goals against the Portland Thorns, resulting in a 2–0 win for the Breakers.

-Leroux's 11 goals scored during the season tied for second with national teammate Abby Wambach of the Western New York Flash.
-Lauren Holiday of FC Kansas City was in first place with 12.
+Leroux's 11 goals during the season tied her for second top scorer with Abby Wambach of the Western New York Flash.
 The Breakers finished the 2013 season fifth in the league with an record.
 Leroux came third in voting for NWSL Rookie of the Year.

-Seattle Reign FC, 2014
+2014: Seattle Reign FC

-On November 18, 2013, it was announced that Leroux had been traded to the Seattle Reign FC for the 2014 NWSL season in exchange for Kristie Mewis, Michelle Betos and the Reign's first two picks in the 2015 draft.
-Ebullient Reign FC head coach Laura Harvey hailed the signing of Leroux: "One of the world's best forwards.
-She is a young, extraordinary talent with unlimited upside.
-Sydney will be the consistent goal-scoring threat that we struggled to find last season."

-During the 2014 season, the Reign set a league record unbeaten streak of 16 games during the first part of the season.
-During the 16 game stretch, the Reign compiled a 13–0–3 record.
-The Reign finished first in the regular season clinching the NWSL Shield for the first time.
-After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign were defeated 2–1 by FC Kansas City during the championship final.
-Leroux finished the 2014 season with five goals in 22 games played.
+In November 2013, Leroux was traded to the Seattle Reign FC for the 2014 NWSL season in exchange for Kristie Mewis, Michelle Betos and the Reign's first two picks in the 2015 draft.
+Reign head coach Laura Harvey described Leroux as one of the world's best forwards.
+She expected her to be the "consistent goal-scoring threat" that the team was lacking.
+Near the beginning of the 2014 season, the Reign achieved a 16-game undefeated streak, compiling a 13–0–3 record.
+The team finished at the top of the league in the regular season, winning the NWSL Shield.
+After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign lost 2–1 to FC Kansas City during the championship final.
+Leroux finished the season with five goals in 22 appearances.
 In March 2015, it was announced that she was traded to Western New York Flash.

-Western New York Flash, 2015
+2015: Western New York Flash

 Due to her participation in the 2015 FIFA Women's World Cup and an ankle injury, Leroux played only three games for the Flash.
 She scored once in those three games.